Click here for the Data Protection Policy

 Data Protection Policy

-1. Introduction
+Introduction

 The Data Protection Act 2018 provides a legal framework for data protection in the United Kingdom (UK).
 It incorporates the General Data Protection Regulations (GDPR), the legal framework that sets guidelines for the collection and processing of personal information of individuals within the European Union (EU) and is sometimes referred to as UK GDPR.

-UK GDPR significantly updates previous Data Protection law to reflect changes in technology and the way organisations collect and use information about people in the 21st century.
+UK GDPR significantly updates the previous Data Protection law to reflect changes in technology and the way organisations collect and use information about people in the 21st century.
 It regulates the processing of personal data and gives rights of privacy protection to all living persons.

 Contact our DPO on 015395 62517 or email them at: head@storth.cumbria.sch.uk

-We recognise that when we process personal data it can involve collecting, recording, organising, storing, altering, retrieving, using, disclosing, restricting, and erasing or destroying it, and there can be risks associated with that processing to the people whose data it is.
-Failure to adequately protect people’s personal information can result in significant, even life-changing harm to some individuals, distress, loss of public trust in us, and legal repercussions including fines and other sanctions.
+We recognise that when we process personal data, it can involve collecting, recording, organising, storing, altering, retrieving, using, disclosing, restricting, and erasing or destroying it, and there can be risks associated with that processing to the people whose data it is.
+Failure to adequately protect people’s personal information can result in significant, even life-changing harm to some individuals, distress, loss of public trust in us, and legal repercussions, including fines and other sanctions.

 Please click the link at the top of the page to download the full document.